dr-matt-smith/unity-cookbook-2018-ch16-vr/__content.md

 <!-- ******************************* -->
 <!-- ******************************* -->

-# Player UI to changing the game's quality settings
+# UI Slider to change game quality settings

 In this recipe we show how the player can control the quality settings by providing UI Slider and reading the array of possible settings.